laboratory10/auro_overview/README.md

 <br>

 ### Section 3.3: Telemetry Logging
 The Ground System has a button along the bottom of the window that toggles ground data recording.
 If activated, each message that comes off the serial bus (after it is byte-decoded) is written to the log file and stored in `/auro/recorded_ground_data/`.
-Each time a log file is opened, the entire contents are added at the start of the log file to allow it to be parsed by the Ground System far into the future even when the telemetry dictionary (`enums.h`) changes.
+Each time a log file is opened, the entire contents of `enums.h` are added at the start of the log file to allow it to be parsed by the Ground System far into the future even when the telemetry dictionary (`enums.h`) changes.
 A playback of a telemetry file can be accomplished by running a command such as `python /auro/ground_system/ground_system.py sample_filepath.log`.

 Flight logs are generated onboard AURO when it is in flight mode.
-While the process to archive and play the log files is identical, it is more manual.
+While the process to play the log files is identical, archiving it is more manual.
 The flight logs need to be manually pulled off the SD card and put in the `/auro/recorded_flight_data` directory.
-For playback to work correctly, the contents of the `enums.h` ***that was in use when the log was generated*** must be inserted into the start of the log file and saved.
+For playback to work correctly, the contents of the `enums.h` ***that was in use when the log was generated*** must be inserted into the start of the log file and saved by the operator.
 <br><br>***The Ground System in log playback mode***
 <br><img src="./assets/ground_system_playback_sample.png" width="700"><br>
 <br>

 ### Section 3.4: Ground Segment Testing
 Section 2.3 covers many AURO-cetric testing concepts, some of which have implications for Ground Segment testing.
 First, because of the design of the end-to-end test framework, the Base Station and Launch Station are tested as a group at that time.
-The Ground System, however, does not have its own automated testing at this time.
+The Ground System, however, does not have its own automated testing.
 Changes to the codebase require the developer to manually verify the desired Ground System functionality by launching the telemetry viewer with the `ground_system.py` file.
 To make this process somewhat easier, some of the TST commands and the TEST system mode are designed to make Ground System issues easier to spot.
 For example, some GNC channels in TEST mode report values that change by a random amount for each channel report.
 Even though the altitude may not really be changing wildly, having more dynamic data on the plots can significantly aid the tester.